Applying for a Grant

 Preliminary results (two page maximum).
 Experimental results providing data supporting the application should be included.
 Graphs and pictures may be included in PDF format.

 Budget information should include a personnel section detailing salary, fringes, percent effort on this grant, and calculated amounts requested for PI, coPI ’s and supporting personnel.
 Supplies and other items should be separately listed.
 Justification of the budget is also requested.
-Overhead is usually limited to 15%.
+Overhead is limited to 5%.
+Essential equipment cannot exceed $5000.

 - Current and Pending Grants

-The list of PI pending and active grants should include Title, Role of PI, Grantor, grant duration, grant amount, time committed by the PI, and the extent of overlap with this Pardee grant application.
-Failure to provide this information will result in your application not being reviewed.
+The list of pending and active grants for the PI/co-PI, and all key personnel (e.g., Research Associate, Consultants, etc.) should include Title, Role, Grantor, grant duration, grant amount, time committed by the PI, and the extent of overlap with this Pardee grant application.
+Additionally, the original Abstract for each currently funded and pending grant must be provided.
+Failure to provide this information will result in your application being removed from the review process.

 - Other Important Notes

-Verification of institution nonprofit status: Will be requested in paper form following grant application approval for funding.
+Verification of institution nonprofit status will be requested and must be provided following grant application approval for funding.

-Human subjects and experimental animal institutional approvals: Will be requested in paper form following grant application approval for funding.
+Human subjects and experimental animal institutional approvals will be requested and must be provided if applicable, following grant application approval for funding.